 6 days Mardi Himal base camp Trek

 Do you want to do a trek in Nepal but cannot spare more than one week?
 No problem!
-The Mardi Himal Trek is designed to fit into just a single week while still offering spectacular views of the major peaks in the region, but away from the crowds seen on the Annapurna and Everest trekking routes.
+The Mardi Himal base camp trek is designed to fit into just a single week while still offering spectacular views of the major peaks in the region, but away from the crowds seen on the Annapurna region trek and Everest region trek trekking routes.

 The route is set in the eastern region of the Annapurnas and is newly opened for trekkers.
 Being less frequently used the accommodation here is fairly basic in comparison to the more popular routes, but the trade-off is more peace and quiet in this beautiful area.

-Starting off from Kathmandu, we will transfer first to Pokhara by bus before taking a local taxi to the starting point at Kande.
-The highest point where we will sleep on the trek is at a high camp, which is around 3580 metres above sea level, but we will do a day return trip to Base Camp itself which sits at 4450 metres – so be prepared for some thin air!
+Starting off from Kathmandu, we will transfer first to Pokhara by the bus before taking a local taxi to the starting point at Kande.
+The highest point where we will sleep on the trek is at a high camp, which is around 3580 meters above sea level, but we will do a day return trip to Base Camp itself which sits at 4,500 meters – so be prepared for some thin air!

 Arrive at Tribhuvan International Airport – Transfer to Hotel